konpyutaika/nifikop/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 ### Access to your secured NiFi Cluster

-You can now access the NiFi cluster using the loadbalancer service hostname `<nifi's cluster name>.<DNS name>`, in my case it's[https://nifi.orange.trycatchlearn.fr:8443/nifi](https://nifi.orange.trycatchlearn.fr:8443/nifi) and authenticate on the cluster using the admin account email address configured in the `NifiCluster` resource.
+You can now access the NiFi cluster using the loadbalancer service hostname `<nifi's cluster name>.<DNS name>`, in my case it's [https://nifi.orange.trycatchlearn.fr:8443/nifi](https://nifi.orange.trycatchlearn.fr:8443/nifi) and authenticate on the cluster using the admin account email address configured in the `NifiCluster` resource.

-Here is my 5-nodes secured NiFi cluster up and running :
+Here is my 3-nodes secured NiFi cluster up and running :

 ![3 nodes cluster](/nifikop/img/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns/3_nodes_cluster.png)